GMX9/Crypto-Exchange-PHP/README.md

 - Opening your website link will prompt an installer, follow the steps and it will install automaticly.
 - Start your business !

+### Requirements

+- PHP 7.0 or Superior
+- MySQL DB
+- Linux Hosting (If it's windows hosting you ill have to convert the .htaccess file)

 ### How to add new coins